EN 16612 Annex D Stiffness Families & EN 16613:2025 — Explained

 Why these specific conditions?

-Each condition represents a worst-case combination of duration and temperature for its loading category.
-For example, wind gusts are checked at 35°C (summer conditions when interlayers are softest under short loads) and at -20°C (winter, when glass is more brittle but the interlayer is very stiff).
+Each case is a worst-case combination of duration and temperature for its loading category.
+Wind gusts are checked at 35°C (summer, when interlayers are softest under short loads) and at −20°C (winter, when glass is more brittle).
 Permanent loads are checked at 60°C because roof-mounted or sun-exposed glass can reach high temperatures over decades of service.
+The two balustrade cases distinguish handrail loading without crowds (30 s) from sustained crowd loading (5 min).

 Stiffness Family Classification

-EN 16613 groups interlayer materials into stiffness families based on their shear modulus at the standard conditions.
+Annex D groups interlayer materials into stiffness families based on their shear modulus at the 12 standard conditions.
 A material belongs to a given family if its stiffness meets or exceeds the family threshold at every relevant condition.
+The family then maps to a tabulated shear-coupling coefficient ω (between 0 = layered limit and 1 = monolithic limit) used in the effective-thickness calculation.

 Family 0 vs. Family 1 vs. Family 2

 - Family 0: No shear transfer assumed.
-The interlayer is treated as having negligible stiffness.
-This is the conservative fallback for materials without characterisation data.
+The interlayer is treated as having negligible stiffness (ω = 0, layered limit).
+Conservative fallback when no characterisation data are available.

 - Family 1: Partial shear transfer under short-term and medium-term loading (wind, balustrade, snow).
-The interlayer provides meaningful structural contribution for these scenarios.
+Meaningful structural contribution for these scenarios.

 - Family 2: Significant shear transfer across all loading conditions including long-term (climatic, permanent).
-Only the stiffest interlayers (typically ionomer/SGP) qualify.
+Only the stiffest interlayers (typically ionomer products such as SentryGlas / SentryGlas Xtra) qualify.

 Design Implications